 In the long run, we desire to see perfectly white, healthy teeth, but depending on the severity of your pet’s current dental health, that may be a tough goal to accomplish.
 Work with your vet to determine the best methods for your pet’s situation and be patient.
 These things take time and practice.
 Don’t give up!

 You may not even be aware of how impactful your dental practices are.
-The subtlety of the improvements may make it harder to see the light at the end of the tunnel, but at the end, you will achieve a better quality, and possibly even quantity, of life for your pet.
+The subtlety of the improvements may make it harder to see the light at the end of the tunnel, but in the end, you will achieve better quality, and possibly even quantity, of life for your pet.

 A final note (and yes this has already been stressed a number of times), is that none of the alternative dental procedures that were addressed in this blog will replace regular vet visits and brushing your pet’s teeth daily.

 You may hate doing it, and trust us, your pet probably hates it too, but it has to be done.

 Talk to your vet about getting a dental assessment to determine the right course of action.
 A simple dental cleaning may kick start your progress and help you stay on top of your pet’s dental care.